A Guide to ADA Compliance for Restaurants

 Building Entrance

-The restaurant’s entrance and exit include the ramps, railing and walkways leading up to the front door of the building.
+The restaurant’s entrance and exit, including the ramps, railing and walkways leading up to the front door of the building, need to meet these requirements:

 • Install one curb cut to access and exit the parking lot and another up to the ramp.